2019 Research Grant Submission Portal

 c.
 Statement of specific research question

 e.
 SMART (Specific, Measurable, Achievable, Relevant, Time-delimited) objectives

 f.
 Plan for ‘publication’ of results (journal submission or AACOM Annual Meeting presentation proposal)

 h.
 Literature cited

 i.
-Relevant professional background of principal investigator(s).
+Biographical sketch of principal investigator(s).

 B. Budget – Provide a budget justification detailing each budget line item.